Buriram: Sports

 Buriram has a football club, Buriram United F.C., which plays at Chang Arena.

-The construction of top-tier racetrack Chang International Circuit started in March 2013 and opened on 4 October 2014.
+The construction of the Chang International Circuit started in March 2013 and opened on 4 October 2014.
 The track is an FIA Grade I certified circuit, suitable for Formula One racing, and hosted a Japanese Super GT round in 2014.
-From 2018 on, the circuit will host MotoGP for the first time.
+From 2018 to 2019 and 2022 onwards, the circuit hosts the MotoGP Thailand motorcycle Grand Prix.
 It also hosts rounds of the World Superbike Championship (WSBK).
 Other racetracks are being planned, such as a motocross circuit.

 The Buriram Marathon, a silver label class event, is held in January every year.
 Over 25,000 participants are expected in 2023.

 In 2013, Newin Chidchob, developer of the Buriram's new CIC F1 racetrack, has said that, "Buriram doesn't have the sea like Pattaya, doesn't have mountains like Chiang Mai, so we will make Buriram the city of sports."